ansible/awx/awx/api/templates/api/_list_common.md

     ?or__field=value&or__field=othervalue
     ?or__not__field=value&or__field=othervalue

-(_New in AWX 1.5_) The default AND filtering applies all filters simultaneously to each related object being filtered across database relationships.
+(_New in Ansible Tower 1.4.5_) The default AND filtering applies all filters simultaneously to each related object being filtered across database relationships.
 The chain filter instead applies filters separately for each related object.
 To use, prefix the query string parameter with `chain__`:

     ?chain__related__field=value&chain__related__field2=othervalue
     ?chain__not__related__field=value&chain__related__field2=othervalue